-- + Scanning critical system components such as startup files, system BIOS, and boot records - + Watching the real-time activities of the computer and operating system to check for suspicious activity; a common example is scanning all e-mail attachments for known viruses as e-mails are sent and received - + Scanning all files on a hard disk for known viruses.
-NIST recommends that antivirus software on Windows XP systems be configured to scan all hard drives regularly to identify any file system infections. - + Automatically downloading and installing updates from the vendor's Web site (or a local server in a managed environment) daily.
+- Scanning critical system components such as startup files, system BIOS, and boot records - Watching the real-time activities of the computer and operating system to check for suspicious activity; a common example is scanning all e-mail attachments for known viruses as e-mails are sent and received - Scanning all files on a hard disk for known viruses.
+NIST recommends that antivirus software on Windows XP systems be configured to scan all hard drives regularly to identify any file system infections. - Automatically downloading and installing updates from the vendor's Web site (or a local server in a managed environment) daily.

 Each of these functions is important and should neither be ignored nor disabled unless necessary.
 Although the inherent risk behind virus scanning technology is that it primarily intercepts known viruses, this does not diminish the importance of the software.
 NIST strongly recommends that every Windows XP system use properly configured and maintained antivirus software.
-Antivirus software should be installed immediately after the initial Windows XP installation, then updated with the newest signatures and antivirus software patches.
+Antivirus software should be installed immediately after the initial Windows XP installation, and then updated with the newest signatures and antivirus software patches.
 The antivirus software should then perform a complete scan of the system to identify any potential infections.
-The antivirus software packages discussed in this section are from Symantec, McAfee, and Sophos.